nzmysd/ModifiedGuillotineGame/README.md

 # ModifiedGuillotineGame
 A modified version of the card game, Guillotine.
+Personal project written in java.

 - requires Maven